-Chapter 13 bankruptcy, also known as reorganization bankruptcy, is an ideal solution if you are facing foreclosureof your house and/or repossession of other assets or do not qualify to file for Chapter 7 bankruptcy.
+Chapter 13 bankruptcy, also known as a wage earner’s bankruptcy, is an ideal option if you are facing foreclosure of your house and/or repossession of other assets or do not qualify to file for Chapter 7 bankruptcy.

-The length of the repayment plan typically varies from three to five years based on your disposable income as well as additional secured and unsecured debt (please visit our bankruptcy FAQ page to learn more about the differences between secured and unsecured debt).
+The length of the repayment plan typically varies from three to five years, based upon your “disposable income” as well as additional secured and unsecured debt (please visit our bankruptcy FAQ page to learn more about the differences between secured and unsecured debt).

-After your payment plan is successfully completed, your mortgage, car loan, and any other secured debt that initially fell under your Chapter 13 petition will be current.
-In addition, any remaining unsecured debts that are eligible for discharge will be wiped out.
+After your payment plan is successfully completed, your mortgage, car loans, and any other secured debt that initially fell behind will be deemed current.
+In addition, any remaining unsecured debts will be discharged or wiped out.